Forum of the Ox: Architecture

 Near the Forum lay also the Palace of Eleutherios (named so since it lay in the Byzantine community of ta Eleutheriou and overlooked the harbour of the same name on the Sea of Marmara), built by Empress Irene (r.
-775–797), and a bath erected under Theophilos (r.
-813–842) by the Patrician Nicetas.
+775–797), and a bath erected by the Patrician Nicetas in the reign of Theophilos (r.
+813–842).
 The Forum Bovis was well connected with other important parts of the city: the Mese, heading east, connected the Forum with the Forum Amastrianum and the Forum Tauri.
-In the westerly direction, the same road started to climb the seventh hill, reaching than the Forum of Arcadius and the plateau of Xeropholos.
+In the westerly direction, the same road started to climb the seventh hill, reaching the Forum of Arcadius and the plateau of Xeropholos.
 Finally, the Mese crossed the Theodosian Walls at the Golden Gate.
 This part of the road corresponds to the modern Istanbul roads Çerrahpaşa Caddesi and Kocamustafapaşa Caddesi.
 Two other paths connected the square with the gates of St. Romanus (modern Topkapı) and Pege (modern Silivri kapı).

 The Forum's location has not yet been excavated.
-The quarter where the Forum lay was never hit by the large fires which ravaged Istanbul in the 19th and 20th century.
+The quarter where the Forum lay was never hit by the large fires which ravaged Istanbul in the 19th and 20th centuries.
 In 1956, during the works for the construction of Millet and Vatan Caddesi, the two large roads which cross historic Istanbul, two pillars two meters high and having a base 3 m x 4 m wide were found outside the south wall of the Murat Pasha Mosque.
-These pillars, possibly belonging to a triumphal Arch, were most probably part of the Forum.
+These pillars, possibly belonging to a triumphal arch, were most probably part of the Forum.
 Moreover, single constructive elements were also found in situ during these excavations.
-In 1968-71, during the roadworks to build the Aksaray road interchange southeast of the Pertevniyal Valide Sultan Mosque, no remains of the square have been found.
+In 1968–71, during the roadworks to build the Aksaray road interchange southeast of the Pertevniyal Valide Sultan Mosque, no remains of the square have been found.